 - All the clownfish are born males.
 Some turn into females when the dominant female of the group dies.
 The change cannot be reversed.

-- If kept as pets, clownfish can survive only for two to five in an aquarium.
+- Clownfish can survive only for two to five hours in an aquarium if kept as pets.
 They live longer in the wild.